-Armenia says its soldier killed by Azerbaijani shelling
+Armenia says soldier killed by Azerbaijani shelling

 The protesters demanded that the authorities don’t sign documents on the delimitation and demarcation of the border between the countries and reject Azerbaijan’s plans for transport corridors across the Armenian territory.

+About 2,000 demonstrators marched across the Armenian capital on Monday’s evening to protest what they fear would be a deal with Azerbaijan betraying national interests.

-The Russia-brokered peace deal envisaged a transport corridor via Armenia that would link Azerbaijan with its exclave Nakhchivan region — a plan strongly opposed by the Armenian opposition.
+The Russia-brokered peace agreement envisaged a transport corridor via Armenia that would link Azerbaijan with its exclave Nakhchivan region — a plan strongly opposed by the Armenian opposition.